Global css

 Symptoms and Diagnosis

 The hallmark symptom of fibromyalgia is widespread pain that affects multiple areas of the body, including the muscles, joints, and tendons.
 Other common symptoms include fatigue, sleep disturbances, cognitive problems commonly referred to as "fibro fog," headaches, and irritable bowel syndrome.
-However, because fibromyalgia symptoms can vary greatly from person to person, diagnosis can be challenging.

 To diagnose fibromyalgia, healthcare professionals typically rely on a combination of clinical observation and the presence of certain criteria.
 The most widely used diagnostic criteria are those established by the American College of Rheumatology (ACR) in 1990, which include widespread pain in at least 11 of 18 tender points for a minimum duration of three months.
 However, there has been a shift towards more holistic and patient-centered diagnostic approaches in recent years.